-- All desks or individual workstations are separated by at least six feet or employees and students otherwise maintain six feet if workspace is limited.
+- All desks or individual workstations are separated by at least six feet, or employees and students otherwise maintain six feet of distance if workspace is limited.

 Notification of COVID-19 Positive Case at your Worksite

-- County of Marin Public Health is notified of all positive COVID-19 cases.
+- Marin County Public Health Department is notified of all positive COVID-19 cases.

-- If an employee or student is diagnosed with COVID-19, Marin County Public Health will provide assistance in the assessment of potential worksite exposures, and any recommended testing, quarantine, or isolation instructions.
+- If a student, employee, or authorized visitor is diagnosed with COVID-19, Marin County Public Health will provide assistance in the assessment of potential worksite exposures, and any recommended testing, quarantine, or isolation instructions.

-- Employers, employees, and students are aware that they can call Marin Public Health if a suspected exposure has occurred at (415) 473-7191.
+- Employees, students, employees, and authorized visitors are aware that they can call Marin Public Health if a suspected exposure has occurred at (415) 473-7191.

 - Information from the Centers for Disease Control and Prevention (CDC) on COVID-19, how to prevent it from spreading, and which underlying health conditions may make individuals more susceptible to contracting the virus.

 - Self-screening at home, including temperature and/or symptom checks using CDC guidelines using the College of Marin Symptom Screening each day they plan on being on campus

-- The importance of not coming to work or school if a student, employee, or authorized visitor has a frequent cough, fever, difficulty breathing, chills, muscle pain, headache, sore throat, recent loss of taste or smell, or if they or someone they live with has been diagnosed with COVID-19.
+- The importance of not coming to work or school if a student, employee, or authorized visitor has a frequent cough, fever, difficulty breathing, chills, muscle pain, headache, sore throat, recent loss of taste or smell, or if they or someone they live with have been diagnosed with COVID-19.

 - The importance of seeking medical attention if a student, employee, or authorized visitor’s symptoms become severe, including persistent pain or pressure in the chest, confusion, or bluish lips or face.
-Updates and further details are available on the CDC’s webpage.
+Updates and further details are available on CDC’s webpage.

 - Manufacturer’s directions and Cal/OSHA requirements for safe use of personal hygiene and cleaning products.